UNINETTSigma2/documentation/faq/ssh.md

 	ForwardX11Trusted	no           # do not trust remote X11 clients
 ```

 ## SHA256 fingerprint

-No matter how you login, you will need to confirm that the connection shall be trusted.
-The ECDSA SHA256 key fingerprint of  `fram.sigma2.no` is:
+No matter how you login, you will need to confirm that the connection

-    SHA256:YJpwZ91X5FNXTc/5SE1j9UR1UAAI4FFWVwNSoWoq6Hc

-So, if you get this message when yiou log in to Fram via *ssh*:
+shall be trusted.
+The first time you log in to a machine fia `ssh`, you will
+get a message like

-    The authenticity of host 'fram.sigma2.no (158.39.114.72)' can't be established.
+    The authenticity of host '<hostname>' can't be established.
-    ECDSA key fingerprint is SHA256:4z8Jipr50TpYTXH/hpAGZVgMAt0zwT9+hz8L3LLrHF8.
+    ECDSA key fingerprint is <fingerprint>.
     Are you sure you want to continue connecting (yes/no)?

-you can continue by typing yes and pressing `Enter`.
-If you connect to Fram, and the SHA256 is different than the number above, please contact support@metacenter.no immediately.
+If the `<fingerprint>` matches the fingerprint of the login machine
+you are logging in to (see below), you can confirm by typing `yes` and
+press `Enter`.
+(Note that the trailing "." is not part of the
+fingerprint.)
+If the fingerprint does _not_ match, please contact
+`support@metacenter.no` immediately.

+For the **Fram** login nodes, the ECDSA SHA256 key fingerprint is

+	SHA256:4z8Jipr50TpYTXH/hpAGZVgMAt0zwT9+hz8L3LLrHF8

+and for the **Saga** login nodes, it is:

+	SHA256:qirKlTjO9QSXuCAiuDQeDPqq+jorMFarCW+0qhpaAEA

 ## SSHFS